Niketkumardheeryan/ML-CaPsule/Pandas-Basics/readme.md

 Jupyter Notebooks: Step-by-step guides to help you learn the basics and advanced features of Pandas.

-Datasets: Sample datasets used in examples and tutorials for hands-on practice.
+Datasets: Sample datasets used in the jupyter notebooks.

 ## Installation